simonknittel/static-site-generator/documentation/project-structure.md

 You will find the source files under [source/assets/styles](./source/assets/styles).
 The directory is seperated in three main directories.
 In [_atoms](./source/assets/styles/_atoms) you will place all basic styling of the HTML tags like `<table>` or `<ul>`.
 In [_base](./source/assets/styles/_base) you will place all variables, mixins, global classes and so on.
 In [_modules](./source/assets/styles/_modules) you will place your modules of your site like the header or a footer.
 The files are getting compiled to `build/assets/css`.
 Files and directories beginning with an underscore are only getting included in other files.

 ### Coding standards/style and linting
 I included [SCSS-Lint](https://github.com/brigade/scss-lint) as linter for the styles source files.
 You will find the rules in [.scss-lint.yml](./.scss-lint.yml).
-You should configure your editor/IDE to lint your code on the fly (i.e Sublime Text 3: [Sublime​Linter-contrib-scss-lint](https://packagecontrol.io/packages/Sublime​Linter-contrib-scss-lint)).
-You can also lint the files with the Gulp task [lint:styles](./gulpfile.babel.js#L42).
-You can run it with `gulp lint:styles`.
+You should configure your editor/IDE to lint your code on the fly.

 ## JavaScript